ali-biggs/PerlegoFullstackAssignment/README.md

 to have an understanding of javascript/typescript across the stack and knowledge of React, Node and appropriate test libraries.
 We would like to see the use of these in the below.

+## Notes for Pascal
+Hey Pascal, hope you're well!
+I just wanted to add a few bullet points explaining my work:
+ - Unfortunately I couldn't get the backend set up and running (you'll see my attempts).
+  I spent two evenings trying to figure out express (finally figured out I needed mysql2), however I decided I was wasting too much time and to move onto the frontend instead, hence why I added in some static book data there
+ - With regards to the frontend, I decided to use a Material UI grid as it's meant to be fully responsive out the box and provides aria tags for accessibility.
+You'll notice that I haven't got this completely right however, as when it's view on a mobile the first book appears larger than the others
+ - The reading list was orginally on the right hand side outside of the grid, and although this looks better on a large screen when viewed on a smaller screen it disappeared behind the grid.
+This is why I decided to add it as the first object in the grid.
+ - My original plan was to have a bookmark icon in the ImageListItemBar, and create an onClick event which would add the book to the reading list.
+I couldn't figure out how to do this, so instead I changed it to a shopping cart which takes you to the books amazon page
+ - I am new to Jest/RTL so I've only been able to create one test for my App component

 ## The Task

 For the assignment, we would like you to create a “Books You Might Like” grid component.
 You can